 Regular brushing helps to strengthen the bond between you and your Cocker Spaniel and it's a relaxing way to spend quality time with your dog!

+These natural oils help to keep his skin looking healthy too.
 Just make sure you don't bath him too often otherwise you may strip the oils from his coat.

 Brushing your Cocker Spaniel regularly will help to keep tangles and mats to a bare minimum.
 It will also help to remove dirt and any vegetation that may have been picked up during his walk, such as grass seeds, burrs, leaves, twigs, etc.